Alejogb1/job-board/blog-data/matchdata-ruby-regex-explanation.md

 Also important to remember if no match is found you wont get `MatchData` it will be `nil` You **must** check for this if you intend to manipulate the `MatchData` object because calling any of its methods without doing so will lead to an error.

-Okay let's talk about common gotchas I have seen people run into This is where I usually shake my head and say ah young padawan
+ let's talk about common gotchas I have seen people run into This is where I usually shake my head and say ah young padawan

 First beginners often forget that numeric indexes start with 1 for captures not 0 that 0 gives you the whole thing You know it's not always intuitive if you come from another language it is a common source of errors I've seen people debug for hours because they kept missing this